 Who better to seek than the Almighty, THE healer, THE answer, THE creator of all that is seen and unseen?
 Is it that you think He is too busy to be bothered by your problems?
 Incapable of multitasking?
 Perhaps your god is too small.
 Is it that you feel too dirty or defiled to be heard by God?
 Maybe it’s a good time to simply recognize that, repent, and fall into His mercy.
 Stop making excuses and simply run to God.
 No one is beyond His help.

-He MAY send a prophet or angel to encourage you along the way, but this shouldn’t be what you are seeking.
+He COULD send a modern-day prophet or an angel to encourage you along the way, but this shouldn’t be what you are seeking.